dknklc/java-streams/README.md

   csv file will be given as an argument to your program:

 java YourProgramNamecsv_file_name question_no
 And it should print the answer of the given question.
-You can find an example file on ODTUClass.

 ## 3 Questions